 - Distortion of nuclear material

-Help put the odds in your favour by stopping smoking.
+Help put the odds in your favor by stopping smoking.
 Almost all of these risks are reversible once stopping smoking.

-We have always heard that alcohol consumption advances fertility deadlines and the likelihood of infertility.
-It is no surprise that studies have confirmed that excessive alcohol consumption can have adverse effects on fertility for men and women.
-Usually, for men, alcohol consumption can reduce sperm production and quality; whereas for women, it advances fertility deadlines, the likelihood of miscarriages as well as decreases the success rates for in vitro fertilization.
-So, in order to reduce these risks, it is important that one must decrease or stop altogether his or her alcohol consumption both before and during the pregnancy or while trying to become pregnant.
+We've always heard that alcohol ingestion advances fertility deadlines along with the probability of infertility.
+It's not surprising that research has shown that excessive alcohol intake can have adverse consequences on fertility for women and men.
+Usually, for guys, alcohol intake can decrease sperm production and quality; whereas for girls, it increases fertility training, the probability of miscarriages in addition to reduces the achievement rates for in vitro fertilization.
+Thus, to decrease those dangers, it's necessary that you must reduce or stop their alcohol intake completely both before and throughout the pregnancy or while attempting to become pregnant.

 Who doesn’t enjoy a nice coffee to help you wake up on a Monday morning or rather every morning?
 Unfortunately, if you decide to have children, you should reduce your caffeine consumption.
 Despite current ambiguities about this issue, several studies proved that excessive caffeine consumption can prolong the fertility process while reducing the likelihood of becoming pregnant.
 In addition to being in coffee, caffeine is in teas and soft drinks as well and so, it is essential to be cautious of what contains caffeine.
 It is not necessary to cut out caffeine consumption altogether but rather to reduce your consumption and avoid excessive consumption before getting pregnant as well as during your pregnancy!